 Address: 1200 Getty Center Dr, Los Angeles, CA 90049, USA (for The Getty Center) or 17985 Pacific Coast Hwy, Pacific Palisades, CA 90272, USA (The Getty Villa)

 I used to always think The Getty Museum was just one, single museum.
 As it turns out, there is The Getty Center and then there is The Getty Villa.
 Funny enough, the two are located about a 25-minute drive away.
 You’d think they’d be close together, but no. Well, luckily no matter which you visit, both are stunning Los Angeles photoshoot locations.

 Address: 453 S Spring St, Los Angeles, CA 90013, USA

 Being California’s largest used (and new) bookstore, you can expect to find some pretty amazing stuff here for dirt cheap.
 I came with my dad and we wanted to take their entire art section home.
-Definitely more than just a cute Los Angeles photo spot.
+It’s definitely more than just a cute Los Angeles photo spot!